zcash/zips/draft-zip.md

 ## Estimated impact on miners

-Over 105,120 blocks starting at block 2216606, there were 344,647 transactions.
+Over 105,120 blocks starting at block 2216606, there were 344,647 transactions with an average of 20.18 logical actions (see ZIP-317 [4]).
 The total fees paid to miners, assuming the ZIP-317 regime, would be 347.81 ZEC.
 105,120 blocks is approximately 3 months of blocks.
 Extrapolating to a year, we would expect 1,391.24 ZEC in fees paid to miners.
 If 60% of these fees were diverted to the ZSF, that would be 834.74 ZEC per year.
-[4]
+[5]

 ## Future Implications